-• Do musimo ma a mat ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related KPIs UC3.12 System- functional Search for infrastructure resources MUST Distributed Ledgers The CSP MUST be able to search in the DLT catalogue for 3rd party infrastructure resources (Resource Discovery & Broker Logic) The Resource Providers use the Marketplace APIs in order to publish their resources on the Catalogue.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related UC3.12 System- functional Search for infrastructure resources MUST Distributed Ledgers The CSP MUST be able to search in the DLT catalogue for 3rd party infrastructure resources (Resource Discovery & Broker Logic) The Resource Providers use the Marketplace APIs in order to publish their resources on the Catalogue.
 Thus, the CSP must access the Catalogue, via the Marketplace APIs, and find an infrastructure provider that can meet its requirements.
-The CSP gets a list of available 3rd party infrastructure providers.
-Time needed for searching through the catalogue and retrieving the list of available resources.
-UC3.13 System- functional Intelligent selection of infrastructure resources MUST Distributed Ledgers The CSP MUST be able to, select the 3rd party infrastructure provider (3rd party resource selection service) The previous step, that is the Resource Discovery & Broker service, returns a list of available resources, which all satisfy the intended requirements.
+The CSI provide Time ne retrievi UC3.13 System- functional Intelligent selection of infrastructure resources MUST Distributed Ledgers The CSP MUST be able to, select the 3rd party infrastructure provider (3rd party resource selection service) The previous step, that is the Resource Discovery & Broker service, returns a list of available resources, which all satisfy the intended requirements.
 Then, it must be up to the Resource Selection Service to pick the best fitted resource, on behalf of the CSP.
-(OBJ-4, Quantified target 1) Automatically discover and "inventorize" various types of resources (i.e. compute, storage, network at core, edge, far-edge), spectrum and services capabilities from different domains and service providers KPI target: distribution of resource updates and discovery in less than 10 mins UC3.14 System- functional Secure connectivity between CSP and 3rd party MUST Orchestration Distributed Ledgers The CSP MUST be able to establish a secure (probably VPN) connection with the 3rd party provider.
+(OBJ-4, Automa resource edge, fa differen KPI targ in less t UC3.14 System- functional Secure connectivity between CSP and 3rd party MUST Orchestration Distributed Ledgers The CSP MUST be able to establish a secure (probably VPN) connection with the 3rd party provider.
 One of the requirements of the CDN/OTT service towards the CSP is to provide secure and reliable communication links.
-Application of message encryption Connectivity interruptions.
-UC3.15 System- functional Define requirements in SmartContracts MUST Distributed Ledgers The CSP MUST define requirements towards the 3rd party provider in a SmartContract The best way to establish the final SLA agreement between the CSP and the 3rd party is through a Smart Contract.
+Applica Connec UC3.15 System- functional Define requirements in SmartContracts MUST Distributed Ledgers The CSP MUST define requirements towards the 3rd party provider in a SmartContract The best way to establish the final SLA agreement between the CSP and the 3rd party is through a Smart Contract.
 Smart Contracts are prefered for these kinds of agreements as they facilitate the automatic and secure transactions of DLT assets.
-(OBJ-3, Quantified target 1) Ability for untrusted parties to negotiate, set-up and operate a new technical/commercial relationship via a Smart Contract for 3rd-party resource leasing/allocation with associated SLA KPI target: Smart Contract for 3 or more untrusted parties UC3.16 System- functional Notifications acceptance MUST Edge/Core cloud The CDN/OTT service provider MUST be informed about the instantiation of the new virtual vCDN server, in order to update its HLS server hierarchy and perform DNS reconfigurations, which are needed for splitting the traffic among vCDN servers. network.
-Thus, it must be notified about any Delay time from the moment the new edge vCDN server is established until the core CDN is updated with the inclusion of this server.
-UC3.17 System- functional Dynamic spectrum allocation MUST Spectrum Edge/Core cloud This setup MUST include aspects related to dynamic spectrum allocation, as the two Base Stations are located in nearby areas and, thus, they should avoid using the same spectrum portions for eliminating radio interference issues.
+(OBJ-3, Ability operate Smart ( with as KPI targ UC3.16 System- functional Notifications acceptance MUST Edge/Core cloud The CDN/OTT service provider MUST be informed about the instantiation of the new virtual vCDN server, in order to update its HLS server hierarchy and perform DNS reconfigurations, which are needed for splitting the traffic among vCDN servers.
+From the CDN perspective, a newly instantiated VNF is regarded as a new streaming server located at the edge of the network.
+Thus, it must be notified about any new vCDN server, in order to consider it in traffic spitting decisions.
+Otherwise, no traffic will ever reach the new vCDN server.
+Delay t establis of this s UC3.17 System- functional Dynamic spectrum allocation MUST Spectrum Edge/Core cloud This setup MUST include aspects related to dynamic spectrum allocation, as the two Base Stations are located in nearby areas and, thus, they should avoid using the same spectrum portions for eliminating radio interference issues.
 In the 2nd scenario of UC3, the traffic that was originally intended for a specific CSP edge node, is divided between two Base Stations.
 Thus, since the two colocated communication providers form an agreement, they can also agree upon the spectrum usage in order to eliminate radio interferences and to provide the best possible wireless communication performance.
-(OBJ-5, Quantified target 4) Linkability between market agents and their associated radio access points, which will allow to provide the appropriate spectrum rights to each access point KPI target: <10M cell towers should be linkable by the system, which is a reasonable EU nation-wide deployment
+(OBJ-5, Linkabi radio a approp KPI targ system needed for searching through the catalogue and ving the list of available resources.